Mt-Lampert/03_recipe_engine__sveltekit/journal.md

 # TODO

-- [ ] implement basic request with the form, redirecting the output to the console
-- [ ] wire the request to the values of the form.
 - [ ] implement a basic `Recipes` list Component
 - [ ] implement a basic `SingleView` component.
 - [ ] implement another fetch function for the Single View, in order to use it in its `onmount()` hook.

 # JOURNAL

+## 2023-01-19 07:24

+- [x] ~~wire the request to the values of the form.~~

+Done.
+When I implemented it, I had to update `buildURI()` because Edaman makes a distinction between "health" and "diet" when it comes to assigning tasks to an ingredient you are looking for.
+Annoying but there we are.

+## 2023-01-16 20:59

+- [x] ~~implement basic request with the form, redirecting the output to the console~~

+I made a little transformation to the raw data from the API; I extracted the data I need for the recipe list on the landing page.
+The raw data was so vast and deep that I just had to simplify it.

 ## 2023-01-13 06:50